SSH Command Node

 Tips

-- All steps run within the same SSH session — the working directory is preserved between steps
+- All steps run in the same SSH session, so the working directory is preserved between steps.